Lasallian Scholar Scholarship Program

 Learn & Grow in Lasallian Mission

-Ideal applicants would have experience with the Lasallian educational mission.
-If applicants do not have any past experience, they must at minimum have a desire to grow in their participation in and knowledge of the Lasallian educational mission.
+The ideal candidates for this position would have experience with the Lasallian educational mission, such as: Being a graduate of Saint Mary's College, Working in the MMC or another student-centered department as a student leader, Being a former Lasallian Volunteer, Working in a Lasallian school or ministry, Past participation in Lasallian formation opportunities, etc. If applicants do not have this past experience, they must at minimum have a desire to grow in their participation in and knowledge of the Lasallian educational mission.

 General Expectations of Lasallian Mission and Ministry Scholars